Homotopy of manifolds stabilized by projective spaces: Introduction

-\end{itemize} \end{theorem} Theorem \ref{stabledecthm} describes the homotopy type of $\Omega (N\# \mathbb{C}P^n)$, $\Omega (N\# \mathbb{H}P^{\frac{n}{2}})$ and $\Omega (N\# \mathbb{O}P^2)$ in terms of the internal structure of $N$.
-In particular, it allows us to compute the homotopy groups of~$N$ after stabilization in terms of those of certain spheres, the deleted manifold $N_0$ and the iterated suspensions of the homotopy fibre $F$.
+Theorem \ref{stabledecthm} describes the homotopy type of $\Omega (N\# \mathbb{C}P^n)$ and $\Omega (N\# \mathbb{H}P^{\frac{n}{2}})$ in terms of the internal structure of $N$.
+In particular, it allows us to compute the homotopy groups of~$N$ after stabilization in terms of those of spheres, the deleted manifold $N_0$ and iterated suspensions of the homotopy fibre~$F$.
 In general, the homotopy theory of $N_0$ and $F$ could be complicated.
-However, they are accessible in good cases as illustrated in the following two examples. \begin{example} For $n\geq 2$, there are homotopy equivalences
+However, they are accessible in interesting cases as illustrated by the following example. \begin{example} Let $\mathbb{O}P^2$ be the octonionic projective plane.
+For $n\geq 2$, there are homotopy equivalences

 Further after localization away from $2$ there is a homotopy equivalence